Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

 Feature: Checkboxes for the style of classes that the user wants to participate in The value the feature provides: This will provide vital information to the website facilitator about the demand for classes and what classes are popular
 What it aims to achieve: The user can select as many styles of classes as they like and the information will be provided to the website facilitator
+Response to testing: As intended, the user can tick all of the boxes if they so choose.
+The submit button works accordingly but only one of the classes selected is listed on the separate confirmation of form submission page.
+In the design of the real website, as many classes as selected will appear on the confirmation of submission page
 </li>
 <li>
 Feature: A feedback box
 The value the feature provides: A box where the user can type in any requests that they have or any feedback that they have for the website facilitator.
 The smaller size of the box is supposed to indicate tha the nature of the feedback at this point is supposed to be concise as the classes have not started yet.
 What it aims to achieve: Provide a voice to potential students who would like to request something that is absent on the website/not offered.
 This feedback will go directly to the facilitator and is not anonymous so can be responded to also.
 The box becomes highlighted in pink when words are being input, to avoid the user accidentally typing into it and submitting when not intended
+Response to testing: As intended the box is highlighted in pink once selected.
+As intended, the box can be dragged to expand by selecting the little triangle in the bottom right of the box and dragging it out.
+If more words are typed into the box than fit the small window, a scrollbar will appear allowing the user to continue typing and scrolling the box down.
+As intended once the 'Break a leg!' submit button is selected, a separate tab opens confirming submission and outlining the feedback data that has been input.
 </li>
 <li>
 Feature: Collapsible contact details widget
-The value the feature provides: An interactivw widget feature wherein the user of the website can click on the doropdown to reveal the contact information if they want to
+The value the feature provides: An interactive widget feature wherein the user of the website can click on the dropdown 'Contact Pure Drama'summary to reveal the contact information, if they want to
 What it aims to achieve: A stylish and comfortable feature that requires action prior to revealing the contact details and that will hide automatically once the page reloads.
-This will also create a sense of confidence that only people who are interested in the classes/have read through the website will contact the facilitators as opposed to someone who is not serious and just wants to prank email the facilitators
+This will also create a sense of confidence that only people who are interested in the classes/have read through the website will contact the facilitators as opposed to someone who is not serious and just wants to prank email the facilitators.
+It is also made half as opaque opaque than the rest of the page to signifiy the private, sensitive nature of the contact details
+Response to testing:
 </li>
 </ol>
 </p>

-<h3>><b>FEATURES LEFT TO IMPLEMENT (Future Features)</b></h3>
+<h3><b>FEATURES LEFT TO IMPLEMENT (Future Features)</b></h3>

  <p>
  <ol>